White Heat Tracks: Sled Travel Behavior In Avalanche Terrain

 4. Automatic reply

-Once we receive your track, we will send you an automatic email reply with a link to the post trip survey.
+Once we receive your track (as a GPX file), we will send you an automatic email reply with a link to the post trip survey.

 Or bookmark the website so you can easily navigate to the survey following every trip.